liesnikov/extensible-elaborator/paper/main.md

 # Future work #

-There are some things we leave for future work.
+There are a few experiments we would still like to conduct, such as:

-* Implement erasure inference [@tejiscakDependentlyTypedCalculus2020]?
+* implementation of erasure [@tejiscakDependentlyTypedCalculus2020] or irrelevance inference with metavaribles for relevance annotations;
-* Implement Canonical Structures [@mahboubiCanonicalStructuresWorking2013]?
-* Make occurs-check a constraint
+* rendering occurs-check as a constraint;
-* Make reduction a constraint?
+* rendering reduction as a constraint;
-* Cache constraints and soluitions
+* caching the constraints and their solutions, in case the same constraint is posed again;
-* Rendering of macros as constraints?
-  Map a macro to an implicit term with the right kind of annotation in the type, to get the right expander as an elaboration procedure?
-* Mapping constraint solving onto a concurrent execution model.
-  Use LVars here [@kuperLatticebasedDataStructures2015] here, similar to what TypOS [@allaisTypOSOperatingSystem2022a] is doing?
+* exploration of possibilities for concurrent solving, similar to the future plans of @allaisTypOSOperatingSystem2022a with LVars for metavariables [@kuperLatticebasedDataStructures2015];
+* introducing data constructor disambiguation through metavariables for names

 # References #